Jacky Oh, who appeared on ‘Wild ‘N Out’ with partner DC Young Fly, dies at 32

-Jacky Oh, whose real name was Jacklyn Smith, shared three children with her partner DC Young Fly, a cast member on the VH1 series.
+Jacky Oh, whose real name was Jacklyn Smith, shared three children with her partner DC Young Fly, a cast member of the VH1 series.

 “We thank everyone for their well wishes and ask for privacy during this difficult time,” a representative for DC Young Fly wrote in a statement provided to USA Today.